PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-05 07:57:41
+Last updated: 2024-04-05 07:58:14
-Random Quote: In the end, love is a good reason for everything to fall apart. - Tokyo
+Random Quote: I'm not in the meth business.
+I'm in the empire business. - Walter White